nithyanatarajan/webauthn-custom-extension/README.md

-# 🛡️ FIDO2 + WebAuthn Passkeys with Server-Triggered Custom Extension Server (POC)
+# 🛡️ FIDO2 + WebAuthn Passkeys with Custom Extensions (POC)

 ![CI for Backend Services](https://github.com/nithyanatarajan/webauthn-custom-extension/actions/workflows/backend.yml/badge.svg)
 ![CI for Frontend Services](https://github.com/nithyanatarajan/webauthn-custom-extension/actions/workflows/frontend.yml/badge.svg)

-This proof-of-concept demonstrates a **standards-compliant** passkey-based authentication flow using **FIDO2/WebAuthn**, integrated with a **Custom Extension Server**.
+This proof-of-concept demonstrates a passkey-based authentication flow using **FIDO2/WebAuthn** with **custom extensions**.
 The RP (Relying Party) can instruct the client to run **custom extension logic** during registration or authentication, optionally calling the Extension Server based on provided metadata.

 The client merges **WebAuthn’s `getClientExtensionResults()`** with any additional **custom extension data** into the payload sent to the RP.
 The RP verifies WebAuthn responses and may delegate extension verification to the Extension Server.

 ---